5teveO/Hermit-Crab-V2-DragonUHF-TH/README.md

 https://grabcad.com/library/btt-hermit-crab-v2-canbus-1

-More than a bit of inspiration for this was taken from the Stinger toolhead unibody - see here for the full project https://github.com/lhndo/LH-Stinger
+More than a bit of inspiration for this was taken from the LHNDO Stinger toolhead unibody - see here for the full project https://github.com/lhndo/LH-Stinger